aws-samples/sagemaker-ssh-helper/README.md

 pkill sm-wait
 ```

-11. After you stop the waiting loop, your code will continue running and will connect to your PyCharm Debug server.
+11. After you stop the waiting loop, your code will continue running and will connect to your PyCharm Debug Server.

+If everything is set up correctly, and you followed all the steps, PyCharm will stop at your breakpoint, highlight the line and wait for your input.
+Debug Server window will say “connected”.
+You can now press, for example, F8 to "Step Over" the code line or F7 to "Step Into" the code line.

 ## <a name="remote-interpreter"></a>Remote code execution with PyCharm / VSCode over SSH